History of Delta Air Lines: Reorganization during bankruptcy

 In 2005, Delta accelerated its restructuring, targeting an additional $3 billion per year in cost reductions by 2007.
 Of that, $970 million was to come from debt relief, lease and facility savings, and previously commenced fleet modifications.
 Non-union workers' salaries were to be reduced by a minimum of 9% across the board, with a 15% reduction for executive officers and a 25% pay cut for CEO Gerald Grinstein.
 In December 2005, the Delta pilots agreed to an additional temporary 14% cut in pay, piggybacking onto the 32.5% taken at the beginning of 2005.
 This cut was made permanent with the ratification of an agreement in June 2006.
 Additionally, the company planned to lay off between 7,000 and 9,000 of its 52,000 employees.

-In 2006, Delta purchased rights to fly between New York City and London from United Airlines.
+In 2006, Delta purchased rights to fly between New York City and London (Heathrow) from United Airlines.

 On February 24, 2006, Delta, along with Continental Airlines and FedEx Express, saw future operations to Venezuela severely affected by President Hugo Chávez's decision to restrict flights coming into that South American country from the United States.

 Based on all of these new initiatives, Delta projected a return to profitability by late 2007, based on a crude oil price model of $66 per barrel, in contrast to other bankrupt carriers' restructuring modeled on $55 per barrel.
 Delta would eventually reach this goal of full year profitability in 2007.

 Starting in 2007, Delta began offering on-demand programming on all flights longer than four hours at its main hubs in New York City, Salt Lake City, and Atlanta.
 This countered entertainment offerings of other airlines like JetBlue Airways, and took after Song's services.
 Live programming and music are free, and movies are available on demand for a nominal fee in coach and for free in first class.
 Delta also installed an improved in-flight entertainment system on internationally configured aircraft, featuring a personal selection of movies.
 The system was installed in all classes on Boeing 767-400ER and 777-200ER aircraft, and in the BusinessElite section on Boeing 767-300ER aircraft.

 On November 9, 2006, the airline recalled 1,000 flight attendants that were previously laid off.
 Delta also exhausted its pilot recall list and, in December 2006, began accepting pilot applications for the first time in 5 years.
 They expected to take on close to 200 first officers through 2007.